TRANSFERABLE ISA ALLOWANCE ON DEATH

 - What to do if your spouse has died

-The transferrable ISA allowance on death
+The transferrable ISA allowance on death – the additional permitted subscription

 The transferrable ISA allowance applies to all spouses and civil partners for deaths after 3rd of December 2014.
 It applies to all ISA assets of the deceased spouse built up before that date, and is in addition to the surviving spouse’s own ISA allowances.
 Therefore, it effectively means that after your spouse or civil partner dies you can rollover their ISA investments into your own name, and still retain their tax-free status.
 In practice the transferrable ISA allowance works slightly differently, as we will explain below.